Tonsillitis is when your child’s tonsils get inflamed.

 - refuses to drink fluids

-- complains of an intense headache
+- complain of an intense headache

-- is pale and sleepy
+- are pale and sleepy

 Tests for tonsillitis